yudi1O1/chat-app/README.md

-this is a basic chat app by the name one-chat
+This is a basic chat app by the name one-chat
 App Link: https://chat-app-seven-gamma-54.vercel.app/login

 Deployed